temp-somelk/ekunazanu.dev.archive/content/about.md

 * [Nick Casey](https://ncase.me)

 ## Contact
-You can say hello, or send ideas or memes to me at [ekunazanu@tutanota.com](mailto:ekunazanu@tutanota.com).
+If you want to complain about my lousy writing, point out mistakes in my writing, or send ideas or memes to me, you can at [ekunazanu@tutanota.com](mailto:ekunazanu@tutanota.com).
 In case you need to send nudes or you need to rigorously verify that all the cringe stuff I send to you is indeed from me, you can download my [PGP key](/misc/public.ekunazanu.key).